jrunco/corner.py_examples/README.md

 Example of how to over-plot two corner plots using the corner.py python package.

-Below I outline how to format the parameters of the corner.corner() function to display multiple distributions in one corner.py plot.
+Below I outline how to format multiple corner.corner() functions and corresponding parameters in the functions to display multiple distributions in one corner.py plot.
 I do not go over the basics of how to use the corner.corner() function, see the official
-<a href="https://corner.readthedocs.io/en/latest/index.html">Corner.py</a> website, which I am not the creator of, for that information.
+<a href="https://corner.readthedocs.io/en/latest/index.html">Corner.py</a> website for that information.
-Important disclaimer: I am not the creator of corner.py and do not claim any ownership over its maitanance.
+**Important disclaimer: I am not the creator of corner.py and do not claim any ownership over its maitanance.**

-Basic structure:
+1. Basic structure:
-- One corner.corner() function is needed for every distribution of data
+   - One corner.corner() function is needed for every data set
    - Name the first corner.corner(), e.g. "example_fig".
 The 2nd corner.corner() must end with attaching it to the first corner.corner(): fig=example_fig

+2. Parameter formatting
-Parameters that need to be specified for every sample (i.e., every corner.corner() function).
-Specifying these parameters for one sample does not carry over to the other sample:
+   - Parameters that modify the appearance of individual data sets must be specified in ever corner.corner() function.
+Specifying these parameters in the first corner.corner() function does not carry over to subsequent corner.corner() functions.
+Examples of parameters that this applies to are:
+      - **bins**
+      - **color**
+      - **fill_contours**
-- bins
+      - **quantiles**
-- fill_contours (e.g. fill_contours=True)
+      - **hist_kwargs**
-- quantiles=[0.16, 0.5, 0.84] (puts dashed lines identifying these spots on the 1-D histogram)
-- levels=(0, 1-np.exp(-0.5), 1-np.exp(-1.125), 1-np.exp(-2)) (specifies the #-sigma regions on the 2-D parameter space that are identified

-Parameters that must be specified in the final corner.corner() function:
+   - Some parameters must be specified in a specific corner.corner() function:
-- The range must be specified in the plot of the second sample.
-Specifying the range in the first plot line does not work, as the plot will focus around the 2nd distribution.
+      - **range** must be specified in the final corner.corner() function.
+Specifying the range in the first corner.corner() function does not work, as the plot window will focus around the 2nd distribution.

-Parameters that can be specified in either corner.corner() function:
+   - Some parameters can be specified in any corner.corner() function.
+These parameters only need to be specfified once, and the appearance of the plot will not change based on which corner.corner() function they are included in:
-- The x-axis and y-axis labels argument can go in either corner.corner() function.
+      - **labels**The x-axis and y-axis labels argument can go in either corner.corner() function.

-Other information:
+3. Other information:
-- show_titles=True can only show the median with uncertainties for one of the distributions in each 1-D histogram.
+   - **show_titles**=True can only show the median with uncertainties for one of the distributions in each 1-D histogram.
 Use plt.text() to manually put in both if desired.

-Lastly, note that I do not cover every in the detailed API documentation for the corner.corner() function.
+Lastly, note that I do not discuss how to use every parameter available in the <a href="https://corner.readthedocs.io/en/latest/api.html">detailed API documentation</a> for the corner.corner() function.
+I limit my discussion above to the parameters that are used in the corner example in this repository.